Asymmetric cluster and chimera dynamics in globally coupled systems: Asymmetric cluster and chimera dynamics in globally coupled maps

 On the other hand, for values of $r$ such that $f$ is multimodal and the driven map Eq.~(\ref{drive}) exhibits multistability, there can appear cluster and chimera states in the driven system of Eqs.~(\ref{Mdrive}) possessing partitions with asymmetric dynamical behavior.
 In an asymmetric cluster state, maps belonging to different clusters have dynamical trajectories with different periods.
 The occurrence of such a state in the driven system of Eqs.~(\ref{Mdrive}) requires the coexistence of two or more periodic attractors with different periods in the dynamics of the single driven map.
 In an asymmetric chimera state, an element from the synchronized subset describes a fixed point or periodic orbit while an element from the desynchronized subset moves chaotically.
 This state arises from the coexistence of a fixed point or periodic attractor and a chaotic attractor in the driven map.

-Equation~(\ref{cond}) can be employed to predict parameter values or subset partitions for the emergence of the above states in the GCM system Eqs.~(\ref{Global}) compatible with the condition of a constant mean field.
+Equation~(\ref{cond}) can be employed to predict parameter values or subset partitions for the emergence of asymmetric cluster or asymmetric chimera states in the GCM system Eqs.~(\ref{Global}) compatible with the condition of a constant mean field.
+We focus on such asymmetric states in this paper.